-The office also hosts and sponsors community development seminars and facilitates partnerships with local and regional nonprofits to ensure fair and equal access to credit for low-income populations.
-In addition, our economic education staff promotes the teaching and learning of economics and personal finance.
-By working with advisory boards of local educators, we produce online curriculum and other lesson plans to benefit students in the region.
+The economic education staff promotes the teaching and learning of economics and personal finance.
+By working with advisory boards of local educators, the staff produces online curriculum and other lesson plans to benefit students in the region.